Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 - In bigger team, team managers can be responsible for onboarding.
 BI preps a training doc for the high level Looker overview and then the data champion in the team guides through Looker - which is often specific by team

 ### Evangelize BI
-Monthly updates with new data / features in Looker Main purpose here is that people find common things they weren’t aware of and now can use.
+Monthly updates with new data / features in Looker.
+Main purpose here is that people find common things they weren’t aware of and now can use.
 Example framework of such a newsletter:
 - What’s new
 - How can you find and use it?
 - What's coming by when?